Are there free ways to make money online?

 There are some who say it’s best t put content on your own site, so you can have a website of your own with lots of content in the long run.
 But again, if you don’t want to deal with building and maintaining a website, working with revenue sharing sites is a great option.

-Squidoo: First pages called “lenses” have to be created and you then embed affiliate links or Google Adsense to monetize your pages.
-I include here a detailed description on how you could earn money with Squidoo and also on how you could maximize your time there.
+Squidoo: Update: Squidoo is now a part of HubPages.
+First pages called “lenses” have to be created and you then embed affiliate links or Google Adsense to monetize your pages.

 Market Research ( Online Focus Groups)